 I know, this is not some news to anyone but is just so important.
 Drinking enough water is essential to help your liver and kidneys filter out toxins, and it helps release the extra weight and bloat from the over-indulgence.
-I’ve already talked about the importance of proper hydration EVERY DAY, and I hope I don’t have to repeat myself here.
-I’ve added more water back into my daily healthy routine by carrying my Ulla around with me all the time.
-She reminds me to drink more water throughout the day.
+I've already talked about the importance of proper hydration EVERY DAY, and I hope I don't have to repeat myself here.
+I've added more water back into my daily healthy routine by carrying water bottle around with me all the time.

 Have a cup of HERBAL TEA.